fervilber/enrdados/themes/Mainroad/README.md

   single = false # Configure layout for single pages
   # Enable widgets in given order
   widgets = ["search", "recent", "categories", "taglist", "social", "languages"]
+  # alternatively "ddg-search" can be used, to search via DuckDuckGo
+  # widgets = ["ddg-search", "recent", "categories", "taglist", "social", "languages"]

 [Params.widgets]
-  recent_num = 5 # Set the number of articles in the "Recent articles" widget tags_counter = false # Enable counter for each tag in "Tags" widget
+  recent_num = 5 # Set the number of articles in the "Recent articles" widget categories_counter = false # Enable counter for each category in "Categories" widget tags_counter = false # Enable counter for each tag in "Tags" widget

 [Params.widgets.social]